 Lake Garda is Italy's largest and most visited lake with beaches and clear water in the south, rocky cliffs in the north, and villages and castles in between.

 Most people who've been to Bassano del Grappa, as the foot of Mount Grappa, say it's one of the most beautiful places they've been in Europe.
 Bassano del Grappa Travel Guide

 If you're a mountain person, Belluno, the gateway to the Dolomites, is a city you can enjoy on its own, or head out on a mountain bike, balloon, or by foot and see the incredible landscapes.

 In the winter there's skiing, and the summer you can bike and hike the Dolomites.
 Cortina d'Ampezzo is perhaps the most famous mountain resort destination, called the "Queen of the Dolomites."
 In summer, it's a dream mountain-climbing destination as well.
 The Cortina Adrenaline Center will supply you with all you will need to get the adrenaline flowing:

 "Adrenalin Park, Canyoning, Rafting, Kayak, Hydrospeed, Wheel Taxi Bob, Mountain Bike, Taxi Bob, Snow Rafting, Crazy sledge, Moon light sledge, Trekking with Snowshoes, Trekking with Snowshoes and sled, special events for conventions with Gymkhana,Sky race and much more."

 The Veneto Region of Italy - Planning Your Vacation

-For more on the Veneto, consult our Veneto Region Guide.
+For more on the Veneto, see our Best Places to Go in the Veneto and if you only have time to visit one of these places while you're in Venice, see top Venice Day Trips.
 For a sample rail itinerary that includes the cities of the Veneto, see our suggested travel itinerary - Milano and the Lakes Region to Venice by Train.